3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 wrike gif Image source: Wrike

 The free version of Wrike is a fantastic choice for managing a complex proposal project.
-There are five major caveats to consider when using Wrike: there is no free 2fa, no free calendar view, no free automation features, and limits five users per project and 2GB of storage.
-The user limit reduces the use of the free version of Wrike, making it is most practical for small writing teams on longer proposal efforts who want to work independently on their sections.
+There are five major caveats to consider when using Wrike: there is no free 2fa, no free calendar view, no free automation features, and limits to five users per project and 2GB of storage.
+The user limit reduces the use of the free version of Wrike, making it most practical for small writing teams on longer proposal efforts who want to work independently on their sections.

 Wrike could benefit a proposal effort by enabling a manager to silo their SMEs, allowing them to file share, and edit amongst themselves before meeting again for reviews at a later date via a different platform.